Piracy in the Caribbean: Slave pirates

 Many slaves, primarily from places in Africa, were being exported to colonies in the Caribbean for slave labour on plantations.
 Out of the people that were forced into slavery and shipped off to colonies in the years from 1673 to 1798, approximately 9 to 32 percent were children (this number only considers the exports of British slavers).
 While on the average 12-week journey to the colonies, the new slaves endured ghastly living conditions that included cramped spaces too small to stand up in, hot temperatures, and poor diets.
 They were ravaged by disease and death.
 Many of those taken as slaves were victims or prisoners of civil war.
 Many aspects of being a slave overall increased the allure of the pirating lifestyle.
 During the 17th and 18th centuries, piracy was at its height and its symbolic interpretation of freedom was well received.
 This abstract ideal was very appealing to slaves and victims of imperialism.
 Even though the main European powers did not want slaves to find out about the freedom that piracy offered, "...30 percent of the 5000 or more pirates who were active between 1715 and 1725 were of African heritage".
 Along with the opportunity of a new life and freedom, the indigenous people of Africa were greeted with equality when they joined pirating communities.
 Many slaves turned pirate "secured" a position of leadership or prestige on pirating vessels, like that of Captain.
-The pirate Black Caesar, who served onboard the Queen Anne's Revenge under Blackbeard, was one of the best known slave pirates during the Golden Age of Piracy, being mentioned in the 1724 work A General History of the Pyrates.
+The pirate Black Caesar, who served on board the Queen Anne's Revenge under Blackbeard, was one of the best known slave pirates during the Golden Age of Piracy, being mentioned in the 1724 work A General History of the Pyrates.